JulietAdams/BrowserStorageMiddleware/README.md

 This package has two main exports: `createBrowswerStorageMiddleware` and `rehydrateStore`.
 It is totally optional to use `rehydrateStore` and instead use your own rehydrate method, if you want to do this checkout the docs for rehydrate store below.

-The default serialization and parsing methods handle sets so that no values are lost.
-(See configs docs to know more about how this works)

 The default type of storage used is `sessionStorage`.

-I feel it is important to note that `localStorage` has a larger storage capacity than `sessionStorage` but is shared across tabs with the same origin and protocol.
+Browser storage capacities vary by browser, storage type and host.
 Use [this](http://dev-test.nemikor.com/web-storage/support-test/) handy storage capacity calculator for more precise and browser + host specific storage capacities.
 If you want to learn more about the differences between local and session storage refer to [this](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).

 ### createBrowserStorageMiddlware